Children’s Hospital & Medical Center Receives National Grant Funding for Youth Suicide Prevention

 $100,000 awarded to support Children’s pediatric mental health care initiatives

-OMAHA, Neb. – Children’s Hospital & Medical Center has been selected as one of 16 recipients nationwide for the Preventing Youth Suicide: A Cardinal Health Foundation National Collaborative grant.
+OMAHA, Neb. – Children’s Nebraska has been selected as one of 16 recipients nationwide for the Preventing Youth Suicide: A Cardinal Health Foundation National Collaborative grant.
 The collaborative is a partnership with Children’s Hospital Association, Cardinal Health Foundation and the Zero Suicide Institute (ZSI) at the Education Development Center (EDC).

 Children’s was awarded $100,000 to implement a framework developed by ZSI, committing to a system-wide transformation to better care for children at risk of suicide.
 The program is the first national collaborative intended to develop a pediatric-specific approach to address the youth mental health crisis and improve suicide care in children’s hospitals and health systems using data-backed strategies to identify and care for youth at risk for suicide.